scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

   scalarLedgerConfiguration:
     dbStorage: jdbc
     dbContactPoints: <JDBC_CONNECTION_URL>
-    dbUsername: <ACCOUNT_USERNAME>
+    dbUsername: <USERNAME>
-    dbPassword: <ACCOUNT_PASSWORD>
+    dbPassword: <PASSWORD>
 ```

 To enable the Auditor service, you can follow the [Enable Auditor](#enable-auditor) section.

 #### Configure scalardl-audit-custom-values

-To deploy the Scalar DL Auditor on any AWS RDS databases, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.
+To deploy the Scalar DL Auditor on JDBC databases, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.

 **With Kubernetes secrets**